Spotlight on Freeport-McMoRan: Analyzing the Surge in Options Activity

-Based on the trading activity, it appears that the significant investors are aiming for a price territory stretching from $42.0 to $55.0 for Freeport-McMoRan over the recent three months.
+Analyzing the Volume and Open Interest in these contracts, it seems that the big players have been eyeing a price window from $44.0 to $55.0 for Freeport-McMoRan during the past quarter.

 |Symbol